 Wylie wasn’t certain if the creature was listening, or if it was just bored without the promise of fresh blood to keep it around.
 With his next breath, cooler air filled his lungs, and some of the burning heat left his veins.
 Wylie exhaled heavily as the arousal pulsing through him abated to more manageable, less murderous levels.
-After a few more breaths, he turned his head enough to glare at the homeowner, who was staring back warily.
+After a few more breaths, he turned his head enough to glare at the homeowner, who was staring back just as warily.

 “What the fuck did you do to me?”
 Wylie asked hoarsely.
 He bit his teeth into the fabric and squeezed more blood free, but he didn’t have the urge to moan like last time.
 Without the scent of flesh to mix with the flavor, the blood from his sweatshirt wasn’t enticing his dragon.

 “Bullshit,” Wylie snarled.
 “You knew this was going to happen, otherwise you wouldn’t have thrown the shirt.”
-Wylie’s eyes narrowed as he thought of the anti-paranormal tech that was coating the mansion upstairs and down.
+His eyes narrowed as he thought of the anti-paranormal tech that was coating the mansion upstairs and down.
 “Did you spell me?”

 “Did I…?”
 The man blinked owlishly.
 “I’m not a sorcerer, kid.”
 He raised a weak hand and patted where the bullet had hit his chest.
 “If I am, I’m a really shitty one.”
 He tried to push up again, but his arms were shaking so hard, he ended right back down on the floor.
 “Damn it… It’s just bloodlust.
 Dragons are… are notorious for extreme bloodlust.”

 Wylie’s nostrils flared.
 It wasn’t the panicked ravings of a dying man; he knew the cops had a bias against paranormals.
 He’d heard of things happening, of shifters getting shot for being aggressive with video proof showing up later of the exact opposite.
 Fear justified a lot of terrible things lately, even murder committed by the police.
-Even a rich fuck who lived in the lap of luxury in the sheltered suburbs knew it enough to warn him, and it struck a chord in Wylie.
+Even a rich fuck, who lived in the lap of luxury in the sheltered suburbs, knew it enough to warn him, and it struck a chord in Wylie.

-Really… how did the old guy know about shifters?
+Really, how did the old guy know about shifters?
 Where did he meet a dragon shifter, and were they friends or random acquaintances?
 How had he known he was a dragon shifter when Wylie hadn’t even heard of a dragon shifter before?

 Wylie was silent as he pulled drinks of watery blood from the fabric of his sweatshirt.
 The man continued to try to get up like the glutton for an early death he was turning out to be.
 Wylie doubted the guy was healed on the inside.
-Healing the front of the gunshot wound hadn’t healed the back, and for all he knew, the guy was a bleeding mess on the inside.
+Healing the front of the gunshot wound hadn’t healed the back, and for all he knew, the homeowner was a bleeding mess on the inside.

 Well, if he had any blood left to bleed as this point.